 Have you lost your job and wondering if their is any payment help available?
 You have come to the right place.
 Cashfloat explains in ‘Lost your Job’ guide all about the Statutory Redundancy Payments.

 If you are made redundant, your employer by law must pay Statutory Redundancy Payments.
 This is a minimum amount that your employer will give you as a financial safety net.
-This should prevent you from taking out unsecured short term loans and falling into debt.
+This should prevent you from having to take out unsecured short term loans and falling into debt.
 Discover how much your statutory redundancy pay is with Cashfloat’s guide to job loss.

 Before the Redundancy Payments Act of 1965, people who lost their jobs did not receive any statutory severance pay.
 The government introduced the Act as a safety net.
 After a qualifying period at work, but lost your job through no fault of your own, you would have a right to payment.
-The law designed it to help people pay for everyday expenses without taking out no guarantor payday loans.
+The law designed it to help people pay for everyday expenses.

 The act makes it a regulation for employers to provide ex-employees with a minimum amount of money to survive unemployment.
 It allows the employee to have a financial safety net to fall back if they didn’t find work straight away.
 Additionally, it would make employers think more carefully before making workers redundant.

 There are three parts of employment law that forms the pillar of worker’s rights in the UK.
 They are:

 If your employer advises you that your job is disappearing for one reason or another, it entitled you to some compensation.
 Provided that you have worked in the company for a minimum of two years, you can receive this compensation.